abhik12295/movie-recommend/README.md

 # Movie Recommendation System using Content Filtering
 ## Check out webiste here:
+### Search movie name and list of recommendations will be be provided.
 https://movie-igniter.herokuapp.com/
 ## About
 The objective behind a content-based (cognitive filtering) recommendation system is to suggest an item based on a comparison of the item's content and a user profile.
 In other words, I might be recommended a movie based on the descriptions of other movies.